 phase 2 of my road trip.
 The shows are web based and are greatly reduced

-versions (about a quarter size) of the disk based versions.
-Even so, this
+versions (about a 1/16 size) of the disk based versions.
+Even so, this presentations

-presentations over 10MB a piece so if you are downloading them via a modem,
+over 10MB each so if you are downloading them via a modem, it will take

-it will take a while so be patient.
-The disk based versions reduce the images
+a while so be patient.
+The disk based versions reduce the images to 800X600,

-several CDs to be sent out to the members who attended the events to pass
+sent out to all of the members who attended the Woodward/Brampton Rendezvous